“Arithmetic is being able to count up to twenty without taking off your shoes.” – Mickey Mouse

 - Help children with puzzles that make them think and reason

 - Log into Mathletics and Rock Star Times Tables

 How we teach Mathematics

-We are implementing the use of “Maths Mastery” approaches to learning and will continue to work with Maths Hubs on the mastery approach to maths.
+Our BPJS Mathematics Curriculum encompasses the National Curriculum (2014) statutory requirements.
+We are implementing the use of “Maths Mastery” approaches to support our learning and will continue to work with Maths Hubs on the mastery approach to maths.
 The Maths Mastery scheme is informed by robust international research and resources are written by selected maths experts within their field.

 Maths mastery is an approach to mathematics education which is based on mastery learning in which most students are expected to achieve a high level of competence before progressing.
 This ensures that there is a deep level of understanding and builds confidence and resilience.
 Children use a large range of visuals and manipulatives to support their learning and support their understanding of concepts.
 Whilst enjoying exciting maths lessons the children become reflective thinkers who are able to reason which will support them across the curriculum.